adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 	<div class="product">
 	<div class="searchResults">

-These classes tell me *what* this HTML represents.
-The intention is clear.
-These classes don't tell me what these modules look like, but that's okay.
-That's what CSS is designed for.
-Semantic class names mean something to HTML and CSS, and Javascript for that matter.
+On the other hand, the intention of this HTML is clear.
+I don't have a clue what these things look like but that's okay.
+That's what CSS is for.
+Semantic class names mean something to HTML, CSS, Javascript and automation test scripts.

-There are many reasons why we semantic class names are advantageous.
-Here are those reasons:
+There are many reasons why semantic class names are advantageous:

 ## 1. Because it's easier to understand